serokell/blog-posts/Alex and Happy Part 2/article.md

   | exp exp                  { EApp (info $1 <-> info $2) $1 $2 }
 ```

-But immediately see that it will produce five shift/reduce conflicts.
+But we'll immediately see that it will produce five shift/reduce conflicts.
 The ambiguity comes from the fact that `a b c` could be parsed either as `(a b) c` or `a (b c)`.
 If you analyze the output of `happy -i src/Parser.y`, you should see that it can either shift to another token or reduce it to a function application.

 Remember, shifting asks Happy to continue parsing, making the output right-associative, while reducing asks Happy to accept what we have so far, making the output left-associative.

 Since shifting is the default action, we will get the incorrect output with `let x = a b c`:

 ```haskell